David Noel Freedman: Life

-Freedman was born Noel Freedman in New York City on May 12, 1922, the son of to Jewish parents David and Beatrice Freedman.
+Freedman was born Noel Freedman in New York City on May 12, 1922, to Jewish parents David and Beatrice Freedman.
 The elder Freedman died in 1936 and Noel adopted his name as a mark of respect.
 Soon after, he converted to Christianity and became a member of the Presbyterian Church.
 The New York Times misidentified Noel as a girl in David Freedman's obituary.

 At the age of 13, Freedman began his college education at the City College of New York, where he studied for three years (1935-1938) before transferring to the University of California, Los Angeles.
 From 1938 to 1939 he studied at the UCLA and there, he completed his Bachelor of Arts degree in Modern European History in 1939, at the age of 17.
 From 1941 to 1944 Freedman entered the Princeton Theological Seminary, where he earned a Bachelor of Theology degree and was ordained a Presbyterian minister in 1944.

-In 1944 Freedman married Cornelia Anne Pryor, and they later had four children.
+In 1944, Freedman married Cornelia Anne Pryor, and they later had four children.
 For one year, between 1944-1945, he served as pastor at Acme and Deming in Washington.

-He then went returned to study and in 1945 he matriculated in the Department of Semitic Languages and Literature at the Johns Hopkins University.
+In 1946, he returned to academia, matriculating in the Department of Semitic Languages and Literature at the Johns Hopkins University.
 While studying at Johns Hopkins University, Freedman became acquainted with William F. Albright.
-This encounter began a lasting friendship and professional bond that lasted until Albright's death in 1971, playing a significant role in shaping Freedman's growth as a scholar.
+This encounter began a lasting friendship and professional bond that lasted until Albright's death in 1971, and played a significant role in shaping Freedman's growth as a scholar.
 However, the first year of studies was demoralizing due to how demanding W. F. Albright was.
 Fortunately, the following year a new student enrolled, Frank Moore Cross, and sharing with him helped alleviate the tribulation he was experiencing.

 In 1947, while he was still a graduate student, the excavation of caves near the Dead Sea was just beginning to unearth thousands of fragments of texts.
-He became one of the first American scholars to get access and spent twenty years painstakingly studying and translating a scroll of Leviticus, one of the books of the Torah.
+He became one of the first American scholars to gain access and spent twenty years painstakingly studying and translating a scroll of Leviticus, one of the books of the Torah.

-In 1947 Freedman become member of the American Schools of Oriental Research.
+In 1947 Freedman became member of the American Schools of Oriental Research.

 Freedman and Cross began working on their dissertations together.
 Because each thesis would only count for half the required credit with two authors, they needed to produce two separate dissertations in order to graduate: